 "Urban heritage, including its tangible and intangible components, constitutes a key resource in enhancing the liveability of urban areas, and fosters economic development and social cohesion in a changing global environment.
 As the future of humanity hinges on the effective planning and management of resources, conservation has become a strategy to achieve a balance between urban growth and quality of life on a sustainable basis."

 The knowledge and experience on HUL Recommendation is growing, you can make use of available resources.

-The Recommendation on the Historic Urban Landscape will not replace existing doctrines or conservation approaches; rather, it is an additional tool to integrate policies and practices of conservation of the built environment into the wider goals of urban development in respect of the inherited values and traditions of different cultural contexts.
-This tool, which is a “soft-law” to be implemented by Member States on a voluntary basis.
+The HUL Recommendation does not replace existing doctrines or conservation approaches; rather, it is an additional tool to integrate policies and practices of conservation of the built environment into the wider goals of urban development in respect of the inherited values and traditions of different cultural contexts.

+The HUL Recommendation is a “soft law” to be implemented by Member States on a voluntary basis.
 In order to facilitate implementation, the UNESCO General Conference recommended that Member States take the appropriate steps to: